 ANIMAL CONCERN HOTLINE: (734) 763-8028 OR ACUOFFICE@UMICH.EDU

 The University of Michigan is strongly committed to the humane care and use of animals in research, testing, and teaching.
-Any member of the faculty, staff, or public having reason to question the treatment of animals at U-M should report any suspected cases of animal abuse, misuses, or mistreatment.
+Any member of the faculty, staff, student body, or public having reason to question the treatment of animals at U-M should report any suspected cases of animal abuse, misuses, or mistreatment.

 To Report a Concern